colinhacks/zod/README.md

 #### Unknown keys

-By default Zod object schema strip unknown keys from the output.
+By default Zod objects schemas strip unknown keys from the output!

-> ⚠️ Before version 2, Zod did NOT allow unknown keys by default.
+> ⚠️ Before version 2, Zod would throw an error is unknown keys existed on the input.

 Zod will return